Open Letter to the Ministry of Economy and Finance and the Italian Government

 Introduction

 As of June 2024, over 1.3 million Italians held crypto assets with authorized intermediaries, representing a total value exceeding €2.2 billion.
-In total, more than 2 million Italians have invested in crypto through authorized intermediaries in recent years, with the majority being under 40 years old (source: OAM).
+In total, almost 2 million Italians have invested in crypto in recent years, with the majority being under 40 years old (source: OAM).
 This number rises to around 3.6 million when including those holding crypto assets directly or through unauthorized intermediaries (source: Blockchain & Web3 Observatory of Politecnico di Milano).

 Due to their low correlation with other forms of investment, crypto assets reduce portfolio risk while maintaining the same level of return (source: Digital Gold Institute).
 The Research Institute of Certified Financial Analysts (CFA) has suggested allocating 2.5% of investment portfolios to Bitcoin since 2021.